Sign up for email updates from Hipvan

 A fiddle leaf is famous for its leather-like leaves.
 They have a classy look and will work well in almost any area of your home.
 Since they grow vertically, they might look best in corners.

 How to care for it: The fiddle leaf would do well in 18-24 degrees and in bright to medium lighting conditions.
 Like the rubber tree, allow the surface of the soil to dry out in between watering.
-If the colors of the fiddle leaf start to pale, move it to a dimmer spot.
+If the colours of the fiddle leaf start to pale, move it to a dimmer spot.

 8. Parlor Palm